-A. Correspondence Study: Workload shall not be calculated as in Article 11.3 for purposes of eligibility for pro-rata pay or tenure.
+- A. Self-Paced Course Study: Workload shall not be calculated as in Article 11.3 for purposes of eligibility for pro-rata pay or tenure.

-No individual instructor shall enroll more than 35 students per quarter in this mode of study.
 Enrollment will be tracked per student rather than per section.

-- B. Provisional Telecourses: Workload shall not be calculated as in Article 11.3 for purposes of eligibility for pro-rata pay or tenure; however the following limits will be observed: - Full-time instructor may have one Provisional Telecourse overload - Enrollment shall not exceed 35 students per class. - Part-time instructors with a 50% to 66 2/3% load in regular classes may be assigned no more than two Provisional Telecourses. - Part-time instructors with a 25% but less than 50% load in regular classes may be assigned no more than three Provisional Telecourses. - Part-time instructors with less than 25% of regular classes may be assigned no more than four Provisional Telecourses. - 1.4 Priority Hire.
-Credit toward eligibility for the priority-hiring list will not accrue when teaching Correspondence Study or Provisional Telecourses. - 1.5 Movement of a Course from Provisional to Regular Telecourse Category.
-A course designated as Provisional shall move to the Regular Telecourse category when it has achieved a minimum enrollment of 22 students at the tenth day for three out of four quarters.
-By joint agreement of the administrator and the faculty member, the course can be run as a provisional course after meeting the requirements to move to regular status.
-The AFT shall be informed of any such agreement.
-When a course first moves to the Regular Telecourse category, instructors who have developed and taught the Provisional Telecourse shall receive a developmental cost reimbursement of \$1,000.
+Enrollment shall not exceed 35 students per class except by agreement between faculty and the eLearning administrator. - B. Telecourses: Workload shall not be calculated as in Article 11.3 for purposes of eligibility for pro-rata pay or tenure; however the following limits will be observed: - Enrollment shall not exceed 35 students per class except by agreement between faculty and the eLearning administrator - 2.
+Full-time instructors may have one Telecourse Moonlight - 3.
+Part-time instructors with a 50% to 66 2/3% load in regular classes may be assigned no more than two Telecourses. - 4.
+Part-time instructors with a 25% but less than 50% load in regular classes may be assigned no more than three Telecourses. - Part-time instructors with less than 25% of regular classes may be assigned no more than four Provisional Telecourses.

+I.4 Priority Hire.
+Credit toward eligibility for the priority-hiring list will not accrue when teaching Self-Paced Courses, Seminar Courses, or Telecourses.